How to Determine Effective Hourly Labor Rates In Your Dealership

 But imagine your delivery truck shows up full of freight to be unloaded.
 You want it done quickly, so you pull some of your technicians out of the shop to help.

 What’s happened now?
 Well, instead of your technicians working on highly billable work, they’re now doing manual labor.
-Which means it’s costing you $70 per hour to unload that truck.
+This means it’s costing you $70 per hour to unload that truck.
 This is a very inefficient, expensive mistake that many dealers make.

 Your technicians need to do what they do best: work on billable jobs!